NZSA Mentor Programme Guidelines and Rules

 - Mentees are selected and matched with mentors by a Selection Panel of three experienced writers.
 The panel’s decision is final and no correspondence will be entered into.

-- A phone / zoom / skype meeting will be scheduled with the matched mentee and mentor to ensure a rapport can be formed.
-If both parties are happy they each sign an agreement form and the mentorship can begin.
+- A phone / online meeting will be scheduled with the matched mentee and mentor to ensure a rapport can be formed.
+If both parties are happy they complete an agreement form and the mentorship can begin.
 If one of the pair feels that it would not work then a new mentor will be found for the mentee.
 It is possible at this stage for either party to withdraw from the programme.

 - If a mentee wishes to withdraw from the programme after the mentorship has begun they must notify National Office immediately.